-A WARNING After any repairs are made, completely retest the vehicle before lowering the drive wheels to the ground.
-Failure to retest the vehicle could result in unexpected movement of the vehicle resulting in injury or property damage.
-A WARNING The rear drive wheels may rotate during some of the following tests.
+After any repairs are made, completely retest the vehicle before lowering the drive wheels to the ground.
+Failure to retest the vehicle could result in unexpected movement of the vehicle resulting in severe bodily injury and/or property damage.

+The rear drive wheels may rotate during some of the following tests.
 Block the front wheels, raise the rear drive wheels off the ground, and support the vehicle with jack stands.
-Failure to do so may cause the vehicle to move and cause property damage and/or serious bodily injury.
-A WARNING Rotating rear drive wheels are a potential hazard.
+Failure to do so may cause the vehicle to move and cause severe bodily injury and/or property damage.

+Rotating rear drive wheels are a potential hazard.
 Keep hands, arms, legs and loose clothing away from the rear drive wheels while conducting tests.
 Failure to do so may cause serious bodily injury.

-A WARNING Disconnect both of the battery leads during any maintenance or before disconnecting any electrical component or wire.
-Failure to do so may cause property damage and/or serious bodily injury.
+Disconnect both of the battery leads during any maintenance or before disconnecting any electrical component or wire.
+Failure to do so may cause severe bodily injury and/or property damage.